autogluon/autogluon/docs/tutorials/forecasting/forecasting-indepth.md

 ## Specifying hyperparameters and tuning them

 While AutoGluon-Forecasting will automatically tune certain hyperparameters of time-series models depending on the `presets` setting, you can manually control the hyperparameter optimization (HPO) process.
 The `presets` argument of `predictor.fit()` will automatically determine particular search spaces to consider for certain hyperparameter values, as well as how many HPO trials to run when searching for the best value in the chosen hyperparameter search space.
 Instead of specifying `presets`, you can manually specify all of these items yourself.
-Below we demonstrate how to tune the `context_length` hyperparameter for just the MQCNN model.
+Below we demonstrate how to tune the [`context_length`](https://ts.gluon.ai/tutorials/forecasting/extended_tutorial.html) hyperparameter for just the [MQCNN](https://ts.gluon.ai/api/gluonts/gluonts.model.seq2seq.html) and [DeepAR](https://ts.gluon.ai/api/gluonts/gluonts.model.deepar.html) models, which controls how much past history is conditioned upon in any one forecast prediction by a trained model.

 ```{.python .input}
 import autogluon.core as ag